knaw-huc/data-envelopes/help_documentation.md

 * Date Published - when the dataset was published

 ## 2.3 Creators and Contributors<a id='level-2-contributor'></a>
-In this section you can list the people who contributed to the creation of the dataset, for example by curating data, managing the project, providing funding etc.
+In this section you can list the people and organisations who contributed to the creation of the dataset, for example by curating data, managing the project, providing funding etc. Try to use the same way of writing names across your team or institution.
+It is harder to find all datasets from a particular person or organisation if their name is written differently each time.

+In the case of older datasets, the organisations involved may have changed their names.
+As a general rule, stick to the name the organisation used at the time of involvement.
+If you think it is helpful to the data-envelope reader, then you can add the current name in brackets.
+Where the organisation continues in the same role under its new name, you can use the new name and indicate that it was already involved under the old name(s).
+For example, the Institute for Dutch History (ING) merged with the Huygens Institute to become the Huygens Institute for History and Culture of the Netherlands.
+For a dataset originally published by the ING and now published by Huygens you could fill in 'Huygens Institute for History and Culture of the Netherlands and predecessors' for the publishing organisation.

+The names of organisations may be in a different language to the language you are using when filling in the data-envelope.
+In this case, consider including a translation of the organisation name to help the data-envelope reader understand what sort of organisation it is.

 ### Publishing Organisation
 This is the organisation responsible for publishing the data.